 2. Extensive parametric analysis of the problem.

+Selection will be made on academic merit.
+The successful candidate should have (or expect to achieve) a minimum of a UK Honours degree at 2.1 or above (or equivalent) in Engineering, Materials or Applied Mathematics.
+Fundamentals of Engineering Materials and Stress Analysis, Numerical Methods.
 The project is likely to involve a combination of analytical studies and computer modelling including FEM&BEM analysis and MatLab programming, so the appropriate computing skills would be quite beneficial but not compulsory.

 • Apply for Degree of Doctor of Philosophy in Engineering